How to Purify Salt Water: 4 Methods That Work

 Freshwater is as essential to an outdoor adventurer as a compass or a Swiss Army knife.
 Whether you find yourself on a sunny beach with a plastic sheet or in the woods with a fire and some stones, these methods can help you transform ocean water into lifesaving freshwater.

 The amount of freshwater you collect, and the wait time, depends on your situation and adaptability.
-And if you’re curious, you can read about how long it takes to digest water.

 It might seem like a daunting task to gather a gallon of water a day, but with a solid understanding of desalination and enough materials, you can maximize your freshwater collection and survive, which is the most important.